As a graduate, you’ll deal with a lot of health information.

 - You looked up health information to help a friend or a family member.

-All the above scenarios are examples of privacy and confidentiality breaches, and can lead to disciplinary action, including termination of your employment and being reported to Australian Health Practitioner Regulation Agency (AHPRA).
+All the above scenarios are examples of privacy and confidentiality breaches, and can lead to disciplinary action, including termination of your employment and being reported to AHPRA.

 How is privacy and confidentiality regulated?

-Graduates, along with all health care providers, are heavily regulated by a range of different legislation, codes and guidelines to ensure they maintain privacy and confidentiality standards.
+Graduate practice, along with all health care providers, is heavily regulated by a range of different legislation, codes and guidelines to ensure privacy and confidentiality standards are maintained.
 These include:

 - Nursing and Midwifery Board of Australia (NMBA) Code of conduct for nurses/Code of conduct for midwives